This country-specific Q&A provides an overview to tax laws and regulations that may occur in Switzerland.

 Switzerland has entered into numerous tax treaties and tax information exchange agreements under which Switzerland will exchange tax information on a government-to-government basis in certain situations.

-Switzerland has responded to calls to increase the transparency of companies with the Federal Act for Implementing the Revised FATF Recommendations of 2012.
+Switzerland has responded to calls to increase the company transparency with the Federal Act for Implementing the Revised FATF Recommendations of 2012.
 Whilst this Act has brought a number of changes and obligations, it also included some very important updates to the requirements around beneficial ownership.
 Any individual who owns or controls over 25% of an entity’s share capital or voting rights (whether held by bearer shares or registered shares) is required to be identified to the company or an appointed financial intermediary.
-The information will be made available to the Swiss authorities, which goes someway to increase the transparency of Swiss companies.
+The information will be made available to the Swiss authorities, which increases the transparency of Swiss companies.

 What are the tests for residence of the main business structures (including transparent entities)?

-Swiss law contains two alternative tests to determine the residence of an entity, which are the statutory seat and the effective place of management.
+Swiss law contains two alternative tests to determine the place of residence of an entity; these are the statutory seat and the effective place of management.
 The effective place of management is the place where the entity has its effective and economic centre of existence.

-A transparent entity is considered a Swiss resident only to the extent that its members are Swiss residents as well.
+A transparent entity is considered a Swiss resident only to the extent that its members are also Swiss residents.

 Lately, cross-border transactions within international groups of companies have come under increasing scrutiny from the tax authorities.
-Transfer prices between related entities are thoroughly assessed, to make sure that they are consistent with the arm’s length principle (see 9. below).
-Offshore entities are closely inspected as well, and may be considered a Swiss resident if their effective place of management is in Switzerland (see 7. above).
+Transfer prices between related entities are thoroughly assessed to make sure that they are consistent with the arm’s length principle.
+Offshore entities are closely inspected as well, and may be considered a Swiss resident if their effective place of management is in Switzerland (see 7 above).